Lung ultrasound: Pulmonary oedema

 A pneumothorax, an abnormal collection of gas in the pleural space, separating the parietal pleura of the chest wall from the visceral pleura of the lung.

-This report is designed as an educational aid aimed at guiding the user through the steps required to perform a lung ultrasound examination.
-Whilst not exhaustive it will remind users of the appearances of the more common lung pathologies.
+Lung Ultrasound Report designed as an educational aid aimed at guiding the user through the steps required to perform a lung ultrasound examination.

 the case. an elderly male is bought to ED following a high-speed motor vehicle accident having driven his car into a tree at ~100 km He is complaining of severe chest pain & trouble breathing.